jamescun/httplog/README.md

 HTTP/1.1 500 Internal Server Error
 ```

-To configure the response body, use the `--response <text>` option, i.e. to response the text `hello world` to all requests:
+To configure the response body, use the `--response <text>` option, i.e. to responsd the text `hello world` to all requests:

 ```sh
 $ httplog --response "hello world"